 The autolamp system provides light sensitive automatic on-off control of the exterior lights normally controlled by the headlamp control.

-The autolamp system also keeps the lights on for a preselected period of time after the ignition switch is turned to OFF.
+The autolamp system also keeps the lights on for a predetermined period of time after the ignition switch is turned to OFF.
+The delay period can be adjusted up to a maximum of approximately 3 minutes in duration.